Vasu10134/gist-collection/README.md

 # gist-collection
-This repository contains a collection of useful code snippets shared as Gists. 🚀
+This repository contains collection of useful code snippets shared as Gists. 🚀
 I work with languages like **SQL**, **Java**, **JavaScript**, **Spring Boot**, and more! 🌐
 Explore these small, reusable snippets for quick programming tasks. 💡
 ---